 Autologous stem cell therapy requires a sample of bone marrow to be removed from the patient, commonly from the hip.
 After the bone marrow is extracted, the sample is spun in a centrifuge to separate a combination of pluripotent blood cells, platelets and white blood cells.
 The combination is then injected into the damaged area to regenerate and promote healing.

-For more resources on stem cell therapy for knees, contact PAIN DOCTOR Pain & Regenerative Medicine, proudly serving patients in the Dallas, Arlington and Fort Worth, Texas communities.
+For more resources on stem cell therapy for knees, contact OPTIMAL Pain & Regenerative Medicine, proudly serving patients in the Dallas, Arlington and Fort Worth, Texas communities.

 PRP Therapy & BMAC FAQ